W4RH4WK/crap/slides/c_slides.md

 ## Multiple Source Files

 - Header-files define types and declare functions
+  - Contain most of the documentation
+  - Serve as interfaces
 - Source-files contain the implementation
-- Prefix internal functions with `static`
+- Mark internal functions as `static`
   - Prevents symbol conflicts between translation units
   - Communicates that the function is an implementation detail

-More about this later…

 ## Miscellaneous